Loganberry: In culture

-The 1896 book Santa Cruz County describes the loganberry thus:The Loganberry originated with Judge J. H. Logan, of Santa Cruz, Cal., from whom it derives its name.
-Several years ago, growing in his garden, were plants of the Aughinbaugh blackberry and Red Antwerp raspberry.
+The 1896 book Santa Cruz County describes the loganberry thusly:The Loganberry originated with Judge J. H. Logan, of Santa Cruz, Cal., from whom it derives its name.
+Several years ago, growing in his garden, were plants of the 'Aughinbaugh' blackberry and 'Red Antwerp' raspberry.
 The plants, being near each other, had intermixed or grown together.
-The judge, having noticed that they bloomed and ripened their fruit together, conceived the idea of planting the seeds, from which planting resulted the production of the Loganberry.
+The judge, having noticed that they bloomed and ripened their fruit together, conceived the idea of planting the seeds, from which planting resulted the production of the loganberry.

-He is entitled to all credit for the origination of this noble fruit, which will be a perpetual monument, placing his name beside those of Longworth, Hovey, Wilson and other originators of new varieties of fruit.
+He is entitled to all credit for the origination of this noble fruit, which will be a perpetual monument, placing his name beside those of Longworth, Hovey, Wilson, and other originators of new varieties of fruit.
 He has even done more than they.
 He has produced a fruit or berry entirely unlike any in previous existence, a hybrid or mixture of two fruits, partaking of the characteristics of both of its parents.
-The Aughinbaugh blackberry, from the seed of which the Logan is supposed to have originated, has pistillate or imperfect flowers, which must have been fertilized by the pollen of the raspberry, producing this most singular and valuable fruit.
+The 'Aughinbaugh' blackberry, from the seed of which the Logan is supposed to have originated, has pistillate or imperfect flowers, which must have been fertilized by the pollen of the raspberry, producing this most singular and valuable fruit.

-The vines or canes of the Loganberry grow entirely unlike either the blackberry or raspberry.
+The vines or canes of the loganberry grow entirely unlike either the blackberry or raspberry.
 They trail or grow upon the ground more like the dewberry.
 They are exceedingly strong growers, each shoot or branch reaching a growth of eight to ten feet in one season without irrigation, the aggregate growth of all the shoots on one plant amounting to from forty to fifty feet.